...

 Why Exfoliation is One of the 4 Basics of Skincare

-Exfoliation is the second pillar of any good skincare routine.
-Exfoliating removes dead skin cells that sit on the surface, which can make your complexion look dull and contribute to clogged pores.
-Regular exfoliation helps reveal the newer, healthier skin underneath and improves the absorption of your skincare products.
+The second pillar of any good skincare routine is exfoliation.
+Exfoliating takes off the dead skin cells that sit on the surface, dulling your complexion and contributing to clogged pores.
+Frequent exfoliation keeps new, healthy skin cells at the surface and promotes better absorption of your skincare products.

 Types of Exfoliators: Which One Should You Use?

-There are two main types of exfoliators: physical and chemical.
-Here’s how to choose the right one for your skin:
+Essentially, there are two main types of exfoliators: physical and chemical.
+Here’s what to consider when selecting one for your skin:

 Type of ExfoliatorBest ForBenefits